Sayner in Vilas County, Wisconsin — The American Midwest (Great Lakes)

 There are 2½ million snowmobiles in North America now.
 Annual sales exceed $1 billion and result in 100,000 jobs.
 Used even above the Arctic Circle, they provide not only recreation, but mobility for utility repairment, forest rangers, game wardens, mail carriers, policemen, etc.

 Location.
+45° 59.195′ N, 89° 31.923′ W. Marker is in Sayner, Wisconsin, in Vilas County.
+Marker can be reached from Main Street (State Highway 155) 0.1 miles north of County Highway N, on the left when traveling north.
+The marker is in front of the Vilas County Historical Museum.
 Touch for map.
-The marker is in front of the Vilas County Historical Museum.
 Marker is at or near this postal address: 217 Main Street, Sayner WI 54560, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 6 other markers are within 13 miles of this marker, measured as the crow flies.
 Forest Restoration (approx. 7.2 miles away); First Forest Patrol Flight (approx. 7.6 miles away); Dr. Kate Pelham Newcomb (approx. 10.2 miles away); The Million Penny Parade (approx. 10.3 miles away); Veterans Memorial (approx. 10.4 miles away); Devils Lake Vista Subcontinental Divide (approx. 12.8 miles away).